hn303/CamLandEc-RM03/supervision2-assignment_invisible_v2.md

 4. Line 33 means "set the variable `live-neighbors` to `count how many neighboring cells are alive`" and line 32 asks patches to run this command.
 This part makes each cell to check the state of its eight surrounding neighbors.
 Note: Refer to `neighbors` (http://ccl.northwestern.edu/netlogo/docs/dict/neighbors.html).
 5. Line 38 asks patches to run another ifelse command.

 #### Question 1.
 Click the `Info` tab below the `Menu bar`.
+Under `HOW IT WORKS`, you can find the rules of the game.
+Rules can be summarised as the four points below.
+1. If there is exactly 3 alive neighbors, the cell becomes alive. (birth)
+2. If there are less than 2 alive neighbors, the cell dies. (under-population)
+3. If there are more than 3 alive neighbors, the cell dies. (over-population)
+4. If there are 2 alive neighbors, the cell remains in the state it is in. (sustainable life)
-You can see that the rules can be summarised as the four sentences below.
-Try writing these into NetLogo code using `if` (http://ccl.northwestern.edu/netlogo/docs/dict/if.html) statement, one line of code for each sentence.
+#### 1-1.
+Try writing these into NetLogo code using `if` (http://ccl.northwestern.edu/netlogo/docs/dict/if.html) statement, one line of code for the first three points (Note: You don't need to worry about the 4th point because the cell is unaffected).
+#### 1.2.
 Explain how these four lines of code can be shorted to line 39-42 written in the model.
-- If there is exactly 3 alive neighbors, the cell becomes alive. (birth)
-- If there are less than 2 alive neighbors, the cell dies. (under-population)
-- If there are more than 3 alive neighbors, the cell dies. (over-population)
-- If there are 2 alive neighbors, the cell remains in the state it is in. (sustainable life)

 ![](statics/Sup2_gameoflife3.PNG)